ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

    <img src="https://raw.githubusercontent.com/ampproject/amphtml/master/extensions/amp-viewer-integration/img/webview-connection3.png" height="300px"></img>

-   The message sent from the Viewer to the AMP Doc is done using the `POST` request method.
+   The message sent from the Viewer to the AMP Doc is done using the `postMessage()` method.
 The post contains the following message:

    ```javascript
    var message = {